 According to Campbell (2004), a hero is a male or a female who ventures forth from the world of common day into a region of supernatural wonder: fabulous forces are there encountered and a decisive victory is won: the hero comes back from this mysterious adventure with the power to bestow boons on his fellow man.
-In here we can guess that the hero needs to leave their ordinary life to sets out a journey to a new world where challenges and fears need to be overcame to finish a quest, which is in the end will be shared to the hero's companion or community.
+In here we can guess that the hero needs to leave author analyse life to sets out ε journey to a new world where challenges and fears need to be overcame to finish a quest, which is in the end will be shared to the hero's companion or community.

 To have the special adventure to the new world, every hero needs special characteristics.
 A hero is always special, compared to the other character mentioned in the story.
-A hero is usually born to the world in a peculiar situation and destined to have a special journey, and back to his ordinary world with a reward in his hand.
-In Western culture, and in almost any culture, the hero stories have been the part of society and culture.
+A here is usually born to the worle in a peculiar situation and destined to have a special journey, and back to his ordinary world with a reward in his hand.
+In Western culture, and in almost any culture, the here stories have been the part of society and culture.
 The hero story has been told from long time ago, to show how to achieve a reward is not easy.

-Nowadays we can see and read a lot of hero story, from the novel, movie or even just by the story told from mouth to mouth.
-It is a surprising fact that the presentation of hero only changed a little.
-According to Hourihan in his book Deconstructing the Hero (2005) lists the common characteristic of a hero in Western narratives which also happen in most of the narratives from anytime.
-Hourihan (2005) mentioned, "whether it is The Odyssey, Jack and the Beanstalk, Treasure Island, Doctor Who, Star Wars, the latest James Bond thriller, or Where the Wild Things Are, the hero story takes the form of a journey and follows an invariable pattern".
-In his book, Hourihan explain more about the hero story as having the following traits.
+monomyth.
+A can see and read a lot of here story, from the novel, movie or even just by the story told from mouth to mouth.
+It is a surprising fact that the Hourihan in his book presentation of hero only changed a little.
+According to Deconstructing the Hero (2005) lists the common Nestern narratives which also happen in most of the the Beanstalk, Hourihan (2005) mentioned, "whether it is The C dyssey, Jack and the Wild Things Are, the hero story takes the form of ε journey and follows an invariable pattern".
+In his book, Hourihan explain more about the here story as having the following traits.